 - Solution: Ensure that your course implements an appropriate reporting method (e.g. results slide, slide view %, etc.) and that it adheres to our course authoring guidelines for your UI.

 - Note: SCORM 2004 and Tin Can have the ability to design your course so that it sends a Success Completion status.
 This status is not supported by Absorb.
 A Complete status is the only status that will mark the user as Complete in the LMS.

 - Scenario: The learner does not meet the completion requirements for the lesson.

 - Solution: When authoring a course with a completion requirement such as "90% of slides must be viewed" you must ensure that your course design supports that.
-That means either disabling the ability for learners to skip through slides/videos or letting them know that if they do they won't receive completion for the course.
+That means making sure the ability for learners to skip through slides/videos is disabled.

 - Scenario: The learner uses an unsupported browser to access the LMS.